bobthechemist/feathercm/docs/source/potentiostat/voltagedivider.rst

 .. [#] We will cover the concept of virtual ground later.
 .. [#] C.G.
 Enke, *Anal.
 Chem.*, **1971**, *43*, 69A `link <https://dx.doi.org/10.1021/ac60296a764>`_

+.. warning:: See a problem?
+Have a suggestion?
+Please `raise an issue <https://github.com/bobthechemist/feathercm/issues/new?title=voltagedivider.rst&labels=documentation>`_ and share your thoughts there.